Nutrition Over Trends

 Not only was she a young mom, Vigliano was also working full-time and attending college full-time.
 “I can relate to women wearing a lot of hats and it makes it easy to empathise,” she said.

-Helping women slow down and reconnect with their bodies is the heart behind Thrival Nutrition, which she founded almost immediately after graduating college.
+Helping women slow down and reconnect with their bodies is the heart behind Nuvitru Wellness, which she founded almost immediately after graduating college.

 “I wanted to dip my toe into the digital world and provide people with free resources before transitioning into a full business,” she said.
 But after only three years, Vigliano’s clientele had tripled, partly due to her move from Orlando, FL. to Austin in 2016.